 Is BSA law enforcement?

-But NO, the BSA is NOT a law enforcement agency and they cannot issue a subpoena or bust down your business doors and conduct a software raid without a federal court order.
+But NO, the BSA is NOT a law enforcement agency, and they cannot issue a subpoena or bust down your business doors and conduct a software raid without a federal court order.
 Instead, the Business Software Alliance is a “software trade group” or association that scans the marketplace (and receives informant "PIRACY TIPS") looking for instances of unlicensed software usage of its member companies.
 See the list of members below.
-They typically hire intellectual property (copyright counsel) to help corner software pirates and force them to conduct a ”voluntary” internal audit and then try to force them to settle their cases for paying hefty fines for the software that was used improperly, without the proper proof of licensing.
+They typically hire intellectual property (copyright counsel) to help corner software pirates and force them to conduct a ”voluntary” internal audit and then try to force them to settle their cases by paying hefty fines for the software that was used improperly without the proper proof of licensing.
 This is usually where our law firm gets called in.

 Can the BSA conduct a private raid of my office?

 What to do when you get a letter from the Business Software Alliance?

 We have discussed strategies to fight the Business Software Alliance in many different blogs and videos.
-If you have not subscribed to Attorney Steve® YouTube Channel - (21k subscribes and growing) you should check out our legal page.
+If you have not subscribed to Attorney Steve® YouTube Channel - (21k subscribers and growing), you should check out our legal page.